 Greek Classics, Chinese Classics, Indian Classics – now Real Reads moves into one of the world’s richest seams of classic literature, the French canon.
-Starting with Victor Hugo’s powerful take on Beauty and the Beast set high in Paris’s most famous landmark, and Jules Verne’s story of a madcap rush around the globe to win an almost unwinnable wager, Real Reads starts a new list which will in time include many of the best-known classics of French fiction.
+Starting with Victor Hugo’s powerful take on Beauty and the Beast set high in Paris’s most famous landmark, the novel-turned-blockbuster-film Les Misérables, and Jules Verne’s story of a madcap rush round the globe to win an almost unwinnable wager, Real Reads French classics turn a new leaf for young readers.

 The Hunchback of Notre Dame